• Skip to primary navigation

 Why we love this recipe

 There is nothing lighter and fresher than a mango desserts.
-Just like my Mango Panna Cotta, this Mango Mousse is super creamy and packed with flavours.
+Just like my Mango Panna Cotta and Mango Mousse Cake, this Mango Mousse is super creamy and packed with flavours.
 It is the perfect recipe to prepare on a hot day and to serve for dessert or as a sweet snack.

 What I love the most about the recipe is that this Mango Mousse is made without Gelatine, is Sugar-Free and Eggless as well.
 It will suit many dietary preferences.